bodo-ai/Bodo/docs/api_docs/BodoSQL.md

     ```sql
     SELECT SUM(CASE WHEN A THEN 1 ELSE 0 END) FROM table1
     `#!sql ``

+#### LISTAGG
+-   `LISTAGG(str_col[, delimeter]) [WITHIN GROUP (ORDER BY order_col)]`

+    Concatenates all of the strings in `str_col` within each group into a single
+    string seperated by the characters in the string `delimiter`.
+If no delimiter
+    is provided, an empty string is used by default.

+    Optionally allows using a `WITHIN GROUP` clause to specify how the strings should
+    be ordered before being concatenated.
+If no clause is specified, then the ordering
+    is unpredictable.

+#### MODE
+-   `#!sql MODE`

+    Returns the most frequent element in a group, or `NULL` if the group is empty.

+    !!! note
+        This aggregation function is currently only supported with a `GROUP BY` clause.
+        In case of a tie, BodoSQL will choose a value arbitrarily based on performance considerations.

 #### APPROX_PERCENTILE
 -   `#!sql APPROX_PERCENTILE(A, q)`